Georgians have several types of legal entity from which to choose depending on their business goals and objectives.

 Legal counsel retained to set up the business will prepare and file any necessary legal documents to establish the entity (such as articles of incorporation or an LLC operating agreement), as well as required applications for permits and licenses and proper registration of the business with federal, state and local tax authorities.
 A knowledgeable attorney can also instruct the business about internal recordkeeping requirements and any ongoing public filing requirements.

-Based in Atlanta, the business lawyers of Kaufman & Forman, P.C., advise new business clients on matters of entity choice, contract formation, dispute resolution and commercial litigation.
+Based in Atlanta, the business lawyers of Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq., advise new business clients on matters of entity choice, contract formation, dispute resolution and commercial litigation.